harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

 - Redis Enterprise.
 To download Redis for Ubuntu 20.04, go to [Redis enterprise](https://redis.com/redis-enterprise-software/download-center/software/).

+- A public or internal domain name, for example `harness-redis-abc.com`.

 ## Firewall rules

-External Redis requires firewall rule setup to add ports to your allow list.
+External Redis requires firewall rule setup to add ports to your allowlist.

 To create a firewall rule, do the following: